aquarium and pond answers, information, articles, resources

 For more about Calcium, Electrolytes in aquariums, please read this article:

-Although I have not used Tums in an Aquarium, I know enough about aquarium chemistry to know that the calcium carbonate that makes up this product are NOT a complete mineral source.
-For all the essential positive mineral ions fish require, and despite some forums that recommend the use, it is quite obvious from reading material cited here that these should not be used either.
+Although I have not used Tums in an Aquarium (although friends in the industry have tested Tums with poor long term results), I know enough about aquarium chemistry to know that the calcium carbonate that makes up this product are NOT a complete/balanced mineral source.
+For all the essential positive mineral ions fish require, and despite some forums that recommend the use, it is quite obvious from reading material already cited earlier in this article that Tums should not be used either.

 As well, Tums have other added ingredients to add flavor, maintain freshness, add color, etc that have no business in your aquarium.